SarahBump/LADYMAFIA/_posts/2015-11-28-GertrudeBell.markdown

 birthday: July 14, 1868
 location: Baghdad, Iraq
 origin: Great Britain
-employer: Works at British Military Intelligence, self-employed archeologist in Syria, or the Arab Bureau, depending, depending on the day.
+employer: Works at British Military Intelligence, self-employed archeologist in Syria, or the Arab Bureau, depending on the day.
 education: Oxford (first chick awarded highest honors in Modern History)
 interested: Men (bonus if you speak one of the eight languages I am fluent in including French, German, Persian, Arabic and Turkish.
 But I’m great at teaching myself language, so it shouldn’t be a problem.
 firstdate: playing tennis or taking a stroll through the Baghdad Museum of Antiquities, which I created.
 bio: 5'5.
 People call me "al-Khatun" (Lady of the Court).
-When I’m not busy creating British colonial policy, I like long, solo, 1500 mile, walks through the desert, climbing mountains in the Swiss Alps, and getting to know Arab tribal leaders.
+When I’m not busy creating British colonial policy, I like long, solo, 1500-mile walks through the desert, climbing mountains in the Swiss Alps, and getting to know Arab tribal leaders.
 I’m super into archeology and have funded my own archeological digs throughout the middle-east, because the archeological societies won’t let a woman in!
 I’m passionate, caring, and a little shy, but definitely have a taste for luxury...even when traveling across the desert I must have my china dinner service and a formal dinner dress with me!
 Also, I may or may not be a spy.
 ---

 It's impossible to argue that she isn't incredible.
 Gertrude once spent 53 hours at the end of a rope in the Alps after her climbing expedition was caught in a blizzard.
 Are you in love yet?
 We sure are.
 Luckily, she's single (as of her suspected suicide in 1926)! #swiperight